Strategic Housing and Economic Land Availability Assessment (SHELAA)

 If you have a site you would like the Council to consider for development in the future you can submit this to us at any time using the SHELAA Site Submission Form below.

-If you would like to receive formal notification of the publication, and have not already done so, please register on our consultation system which is accessible via this link: Sign Up for Local Plan Updates
+If you would like to receive formal notification of the Local Plan Review publications, and have not already done so, please register on our consultation system which is accessible via this link: Sign Up for Local Plan Updates